MaxMarriottClarke/ReGraphCL/README.md

 # ReGraphCL

-This repository contains the code used for my thesis :)
+This repository contains the code used for our Graph Contrastive Learning approach to event reconstruction in the HGCAL, CMS!

 ## Directory Structure